1999 North Indian Ocean cyclone season: Extremely Severe Cyclonic Storm ARB 01 (02A)

 An area of disturbed weather in the Arabian Sea was monitored in early May for possible development.
 Over the next two weeks, strong convection would develop before sunrise but dissipate by sunset.
 By May 16, the convection had become constant and a TCFA was issued at 0100Z.
 The low became a tropical storm by 0900Z.
 Tropical Storm 02A intensified as it moved to the northwest and reached cyclone status on May 17 at 0600Z.
 At that time, a mid-latitude trough weakened the subtropical ridge, allowing 02A to curve into Pakistan.
 02A continued to intensify and by May 19, it had reached its peak of 125 mph (205 km/h), just below Category four status on the SSHS.
 02A made landfall on May 20 near Karachi, Pakistan at peak intensity.
 The storm began to dissipate as it continued inland over the Indus River Valley on May 21 and completely dissipated the next day.

 The cyclone struck the same area which had been hit hard by Tropical Cyclone 03A, a category three as well, almost exactly a year prior.
-It proved to be very deadly with 700 people reported to be dead or missing.
+It proved to be very deadly with 6,400 people reported to be dead.
 Damages totaled to $6 million (1999 USD).

 02A was the strongest storm to ever form in the Arabian Sea until 2001, when cyclone 01A became the strongest storm to form in the Arabian Sea.
 It was itself surpassed in 2007 when Cyclone Gonu became the first category five to form in the Arabian Sea.